salrashid123/downscoped_token/README.md

 ### Exchange the token

-You now need to transmit the original `access_token` and the boundary rule to a google token-exchange endpoint: `https://securetoken.googleapis.com/v1beta1/identitybindingtoken`.
+You now need to transmit the original `access_token` and the boundary rule to a google token-exchange endpoint: `https://securetoken.googleapis.com/v1alpha2/identitybindingtoken`.
 The response JSON will return a new token if the policy file is well formed.

+>> Note, the endpoint for the exchange will later change to ` https://securetoken.googleapis.com/v2beta1/token`

 ### Usage: curl